alwaz-shahid/react-parcel-template/README.md

 <h3 align="center">I'm a Full Stack developer, doing freelance.</h3>
 <hr/>
 <h4 align="left">
-This is an example of rect js with parcel bundler Parcel needs zero-config as comapred to a standard bunder (webpack).
+This is an example of react js with parcel bundler.
+Parcel needs zero-config as compared to a standard bunder (webpack).
 Easy to configure.
 A quick start template so that you can focus more on your project.
 </h4>
 . &copy; 2022

 ## Commands
 ```
+start: parcel
 build: parcel build

-start: parcel
+npm run **command**
+or
+yarn **command**

 ```

 Connect with me on [LinkedIn](https://www.linkedin.com/in/alwaz-shahid/)